kriegaex/SpringAnnotationUtils/README.md

       * optionals, nullable Kotlin types,
       * determining generic return types (with support of suspending functions) and
       * normal method return types (also with support of suspending functions).
-  * The `no-kotlin` branch completely removes Kotlin dependencies along with the special capabilities mentiones above.
+  * The `no-kotlin` branch completely removes Kotlin dependencies along with the special capabilities mentioned above.

 Both variants retain support for JSR 305 `@Nonnull` when determining (non-) nullability.
 Thus there still is a dependency on the Google Findbugs JSR 305 annotation library.